-This design was mostly an exercise in creating 60's style retro logo for an imaginary brand.
-At the time the song 'Uranium Fever' by Elton Britt sprung to mind, and since radioactive material was commonly used in old products I thought it would work well.
+This design was an exercise in creating 60's style retro logo for an imaginary brand.
+At the time the song 'Uranium Fever' by Elton Britt sprung to mind and as radioactive material was commonly used in products during that period I thought it would be an interesting challenge.

 The piece also contains small details such as the '235' being an extremley volitile form of uranium, and '1992' being a nod to the the elements atomic number 92.